 Repair a Broken Heart After a Betrayal in Marriage

 Do not be fooled into thinking that there is only one step to repair a broken heart after a devastating betrayal in marriage.
 Unfortunately, there are many steps to take but one of the most important steps to take in order to begin the healing process is to learn how to forgive your husband and live there.
-It my seem unfathomable right now but I promise there is life after betrayal.
+It may seem unfathomable right now but I promise there is life after betrayal.

 This forgiveness thing is no small feat and by no means, is it easy to do.
 I get that.
 To forgive a spouse that betrayed you means to find peace though, for yourself.
 Forgiveness is for you.
 Not for him.
-It does NOT mean accepting whatever betrayal as okay.
+It does NOT mean accepting the betrayal as okay.
 Recognizing patterns of behavior and the memories you retain are for your protection.
 That’s for another post for another day.

 BUT forgiving him does mean you are not holding him accountable for repaying a debt that was paid on the cross by Jesus.
 Remember?
 Jesus paid for all of our sins.
 It was not just for yours and mine, but his too.
 Overcoming offense in marriage begins with me, and it starts at the cross, with forgiveness and grace.